TheDiegoFrade/LookmlDataFlow/README.md

-# LookerDataFlow
+# LookmlDataFlow
-Experience complete transparency in your data journey with Looker Dataflow.
+Experience complete transparency in your data journey with Lookml Dataflow.
 Trace transformations from dashboards to source tables, facilitating debugging and understanding dashboard impacts.
 Simplify troubleshooting and ensure data integrity effortlessly.

 Welcome to the Looker Dataflow!